9 Ways Microsoft 365 Helps You Achieve Cyber Essentials Compliance

 Conditional Access & MFA for user security

-Patch management & vulnerability scanning
+Patch & vulnerability management